 Each non-US citizen accepted for enrollment at the Duke University School of Medicine or a Medical Center Allied Health Program shall make, or cause to be made, a payment, hereafter called a deposit, to the Office of the Bursar for the purpose of ensuring financial stability to meet each full year's educational costs in advance of matriculation.
-The amount of this deposit shall be equal to the total costs of a student's first, second, third AND fourth years of medical school at Duke University and includes tuition and fees and living expenses.
+The amount of this deposit shall be equal to the total costs of the student's first year of medical school at Duke University and includes tuition and fees and living expenses.
 The Medical School will maintain these funds in an escrow account and will distribute the funds to the student in accordance with Duke University policy.

 Budgets are approved annually by the Duke University Board of Trustees and this information is generally available prior to the May 15th AAMC notification deadline.
-The amount of the deposited shall be at least equal to the school's approved unmarried first year student budget for the applicable program of student (medicine or allied health).
+The amount of the deposited shall be at least equal to the school's approved first year student budget for the applicable program of student (medicine or allied health).

 The deposit shall be received by the Office of the Bursar no later than forty-five (45) days prior to the beginning date of classes to guarantee enrollment in the fall semester for the first year student.
-The Full deposit shall be credited to the student's ledger account in the Office of the Bursar.